2008 United States House of Representatives elections in Virginia: District 3

 The District runs from Hampton Roads to Richmond.
-Democratic incumbent Robert C. Scott won unopposed.
-The Republican Party of Virginia did not listed any prospective opponent.

-History: Scott won re-election with 96% of the vote in 2006.
+Incumbent Democrat Bobby Scott, who had represented the district since 1993, ran for re-election.
+He was re-elected with 96.1% of the vote in 2006 and the district had a PVI of D+18.
 That year Democrat Webb carried 68% of the district in his Senate race.
 In 2005 Democrat Tim Kaine won the district by 71% to 27% in his gubernatorial race.